What is MURC?

 MURC is the line of communication between the body of undergraduates studying maths (and joint schools) and the Powers That Be.

 The mathematicians at each college in the University nominate a representative to serve on MURC.
 The committee meets twice each term, usually on Friday Second Week and Friday Seventh Week, to discuss issues concerning maths students.
-If maths students want MURC to consider some matter, they can speak to their college's MURC rep, who can then raise it at the next meeting of the committee or they can e-mail George Cooper (President) or Christopher McGarry (Secretary) with comments, suggestions and queries.
+If maths students want MURC to consider some matter, they can speak to their college's MURC rep, who can then raise it at the next meeting of the committee or they can e-mail Nathaniel Cleland (President) or Chris Fitzpatrick (Secretary) with comments, suggestions and queries.

 A handful of representatives from MURC sit on the Joint Consultative Committee with Undergraduates (JCCU), which meets on Friday of Third Week each term.
 At these meetings, they discuss matters of concern to students with senior members of the Sub-Faculty.